Maya calendar: 819-day count

-Some Mayan monuments include glyphs that record an 819-day count in their Initial Series.
+Some Maya monuments include glyphs that record an 819-day count in their Initial Series.
 These can also be found in the Dresden codex.
 This is described in Thompson.
 More examples of this can be found in Kelley.
 Each group of 819 days was associated with one of four colors and the cardinal direction with which it was associated – black corresponded to west, red to east, white to north and yellow to south.

 The 819-day count can be described several ways: Most of these are referred to using a "Y" glyph and a number.
 Many also have a glyph for Kʼawill – the god with a smoking mirror in his head.
 Kʼawill has been suggested as having a link to Jupiter.
 In the Dresden codex almanac 59 there are Chaacs of the four colors.
 The accompanying texts begin with a directional glyph and a verb for 819-day-count phrases.
 Anderson provides a detailed description of the 819-day count.